WimCasteels/pandas/README.md

 Once you have finished the setup (see below) you can start with the lab exercices.
 At the end of each section there are exercices and the final section is a lab exercice.
 Make sure to make the exercices and commit your notebooks to Github Classroom before the deadline.

-The material for this lab is based on a [workshop on Pandas](https://github.com/stefmolin/pandas-workshop) and a workshop on data visualization]() by Stefanie Molin ([@stefmolin](https://github.com/stefmolin)).
+The material for this lab is based on a [workshop on Pandas](https://github.com/stefmolin/pandas-workshop) and a [workshop on data visualization](https://github.com/stefmolin/python-data-viz-workshop) by Stefanie Molin ([@stefmolin](https://github.com/stefmolin)).

 ## outline

-The labs are divided into the following sections:
+The lab is divided into the following sections:

 ### Section 0: Python 101
 We start with a crash course on python.
 A more in depth tutorial can be found [here](https://docs.python.org/3/tutorial/)